robin-rpr/calos/doc/faq.rst

 --------------------------------------------------------

 Charliecloud logs various chatter about what is going on to standard error.
-This is distinct from *output*, e.g., :code:`ch-image list` prints the list of images to standard output.
+This is distinct from *output*, e.g., :code:`clearly image list` prints the list of images to standard output.
 We use reasonably standard log levels:

   1. **Error**.
 Some error condition that makes it impossible to proceed.
 The